 In March 2008, we purchased the Bupa Cromwell Hospital in the UK, a leading London hospital renowned for being the first to invest in cutting edge equipment and cancer services.

-We are helping people live longer, healthier, happier lives all over the world.
+We continue to help people live longer, healthier, happier lives all over the world.
 We have grown our presence across Asia and in Latin America, and we are entering new segments in existing markets, including dental clinics in Australia, Spain and the UK.

 Max Bupa launched in India in 2010 and in June 2016 we increased our stake to 49%.